An Overview of Prototype Formulations for Interpretable Deep Learning: Conclusion

 \section{Conclusion}

-This work provides comprehensive overview of different prototype formulations, with both probabilistic and point-based measurements, in an Euclidean or hyperspherical latent space.
+This work provides a comprehensive overview of different prototype formulations, with both probabilistic and point-based measurements, in Euclidean or hyperspherical latent spaces.
 We introduce HyperPG, a new prototype representation based on Gaussian distributions on the surface of a hypersphere.
-Our experiments showcase the differences in performance and robustness to hyperparameters across different datasets and backbone architectures for these prototype formulations.
-Our results demonstrate the performance advantage of hypersherical prototypes and probabilistic prototypes in contrast to the commonly used Euclidean formulation, with no loss to the inherent interpretability.